 In extreme cases, oxygen deprivation problems can cause a still birth.
 However, not all cases are this extreme.
 Immediately after birth, your baby should be getting immediate attention to ensure they are breathing properly and of course, they are crying.
 There are some other steps that the doctor or nurse may take to make sure your baby has not suffered oxygen deprivation including:

 Medical personnel should be able to detect these problems and take the appropriate steps.
 Unfortunately, this is not always the case.
 When your infant suffers oxygen deprivation at birth, the long-term consequences can be devastating including mobility issues, cerebral palsy and even seizures.
 If you believe your infant may be suffering the after-effects of oxygen deprivation at birth, you should contact the law offices of Meinhart Smith & Manning PLLC.
 Your baby may suffer life-long repercussions which may require specialized care which can be very expensive.
-Call us and let us evaluate your case.
+Call our Louisville medical malpractice attorneys and let us evaluate your case.